-By Nathan Jones, Technology Consultant
+By Senior Technology Consultant Nathan Jones

 When I was a young man attending college, I would often find myself driving my old ‘89 Honda Accord down I-25 late at night going to and from Fort Collins, Colorado.
 One particular evening a youthful lack of discretion came over me, and I decided to briefly drive a stretch of the highway without any headlights on.
 Traveling at 85 MPH through the pitch-black night illustrated to me just how vulnerable you can be if you aren’t able (or willing) to monitor the surroundings.
 One bump in the road, one wandering deer, or one piece of roadside equipment is all it would have taken for disaster to strike.
 Luckily for everyone, my foolish stunt passed without incident.

 What the numbers are is the easy part – it is fairly simple to acquire statistics regarding the number of trees pruned, amount of herbicide used, cost per tree, etc. The why of the numbers can be the more difficult (and more important) piece of the puzzle.
 Why does this particular feeder experience 35% more outages on average than the others?
 Why is a particular species of tree all of a sudden failing below eye level?
 Why has the inventory of 24-36- inch elms increased by at least 50% each cycle for the last 3 cycles?
 Why does the speed limit drop from 75 to 45 in this particular location?
 The speed limit drops because there is a sharp curve ahead that requires a slower speed to navigate safely.
 Warning signs are all around us, and a savvy vegetation manager will learn to read the signs and steer the program appropriately.

 A deep dive into your data can allow you to fine-tune your cycle lengths, track and adjust removal rates to focus on problem trees, monitor crew production based on a variety of metrics, accurately track herbicide usage, see if the budget is on track based on projections, and so much more.
 The raw data is all out there, all you have to do is reach out and grab it.
 Once you have it, a quality software system will make short work of crunching the numbers and present the acquired data in a meaningful and easy to interpret manner, so you can act quickly and intelligently move the program in the right direction.

 Just like driving a car down the highway, a savvy vegetation manager must take the constant stream of incoming data, interpret in a way that is most appropriate for their specific program, and steer the program in the safest possible direction.
 Of course, hitting a few potholes is inevitable, but a good driver will take lessons learned in the past and apply them to future obstacles when they present themselves.
 And contrary to what the younger version of me would say, the “check engine” light is not there just for decoration.